 Now we are going to go a little deeper into the core, specifically the transverse abdominis.

-The transverse abdominis supports your baby during pregnancy.
+The transverse abdominis (TA) supports your baby during pregnancy.
 The fibers act just like a corset, pulling the core in from all angles (front and back).
 They are the most important of the muscle groups of the abdomen.
 The pelvic floor and TA keep your belly from dropping to your toes.
-The TA and PF, together with the uterus, work to push your baby out during delivery.
+The TA and pelvic floor, together with the uterus, work to push your baby out during delivery.
 Having those muscles be as strong and flexible as possible during labor while greatly ease your baby’s entry into the world and you’ll be grateful for that.

 Just how do we contract the transverse abdominis?